AIM-Harvard/CXR-Lung-Risk/README.md

 We provide three different ways of running our cxr-lung-risk model:
 - A cloud-based and free-to-use example of the end-to-end pipeline, suitable for users with minimal coding proficiency that are interested in a thorough description of all the steps of the processing and do not want to install any software on their local node;
-- A docker container, suitable for users without coding proficiency that want to process data on a local node;
+- A dockerized version of the pipeline, including a standardized interface to interact with, suitable for users without coding proficiency that want to process data on a local node;
 - The source code, complete with a working Conda environment, is suitable for users with minimal coding proficiency that want to process data on a local node.

 ## Cloud-based Working Instance